-To disable other services that you do not need, you can use Serviceconf.
-See Section 8.3, Serviceconf.
+To disable other services that you do not need, use Serviceconf (see Section 8.3) or ntsysv (see Section 8.4), or chkconfig (see Section 8.5).

-7.5 Activating the Firewall
+7.5.
+Activating the Firewall

-Clicking Finish on the Activate the Firewall page will write the firewall rules to /etc/syscon-fig/ipchains and start the firewall by starting the ipchains service.
+Clicking Finish on the Activate the Firewall page will write the firewall rules to /etc/sysconfig/ipchains and start the firewall by starting the ipchains service.